| | |

 Hello (if you have the name of a person or the name of the department – include it!),

-I am (Merilin), and I’m behind Almost Zero Waste – a website that’s focusing on living sustainably and in harmony with our planet. (write 1-2 sentences about yourself)
+I am (Merilin), and I’m behind Almost Zero Waste – a website that focuses on living sustainably. (write 1-2 sentences about yourself)

 I’m writing to you because I would like to learn more about your fashion brand’s environmental and human impact. (write your concerns)

-I want to ensure that the clothing (I am wearing/I plan or want to purchase) is created in ethical conditions, and the workers who produce these items are treated fairly.
+I want to ensure that the clothing (I am wearing/I plan or want to purchase) is created in ethical conditions and that the workers who produce these items are treated fairly.

 I tried to find more information on your website about your company’s sustainability goals, but I couldn’t find anything/enough.